 Jackie joined the OU in 2017, as Programme Lead for the Early Childhood degree, then she took on leadership of Education Studies (Primary) degree in 2018. before taking on her current role in August 2021

 Jackie's doctoral and post-doctoral research brings together her interests in early childhood education and child health.
-Her research has explored how early years practitioners support the health of young children in early years settings, this research has culminated in a book published by Sage, Supporting Children's Health and Wellbeing (Sage 2017) and Health and wellbeing for Babies and Children: contemporary issues (Routledge 2022).
+Her research has explored how early years practitioners support the health of young children in early years settings, this research has culminated in 2 sole-authored books published by Supporting Children's Health and Wellbeing (Sage 2017) and Health and wellbeing for Babies and Children: contemporary issues (Routledge 2022).

-Following her move to the OU, Jackie started to play a bigger role in the work of the Early Childhood Studies Degree Network (ECSDN), a national organisation and she was appointed joint Vice-Chair for the Research and Knowledge Strategy, she shares the role with Nikki Fairchild from the University of Chichester.
-The aims of the R and E aspect of the ECSDN are:
+Jackie is co-chair of the Early Childhood Studies Degree Network (ECSDN), a national organisation and she was appointed joint Vice-Chair for the Research and Knowledge Strategy in 2017, The aims of the R and E aspect of the ECSDN are:

 To build a coherent and supportive strategy for developing and sharing research amongst member institutions

 To seek opportunities to publicise research undertaken by member institutions, maximising its impact and raising the profile of the research and the ECSDN

 Advocate for ECSDN research to inform policy and practice in the sector

 Jackie contributed to the Early Childhood Studies degrees Quality Assurance Agency Benchmark statement revision in 2022 https://www.qaa.ac.uk/docs/qaa/sbs/sbs-early-childhood-studies-22.pdf?sfvrsn=91acdc81_2 and authored part of the Early Childhood Graduate Practitioner Competencies which are part of the ECS Benchmark Statement.